Ann Arbor station: Proposed replacement station

 Officials in Ann Arbor have expressed a belief that the existing station does not adequately accommodate the ridership in Ann Arbor, which has increased since the station was built.
 By the 2000s, Ann Arbor's city government was discussing replacing the current station with a larger station.

 In addition to concerns about existing inadequacies of the current station, discussion about building a new station also arose in anticipation of increased use due to higher-speed service along the Wolverine route, the possible addition of more Amtrak service, as well as possibility of a commuter rail being established between Detroit and Ann Arbor.
-As of 2014, projections had been made that, by some point between the years 2035 and 2040, if roundtrips of the Wolverine were increased to ten (from the existing three), annual ridership at the station could reach 969,000.
-Projections had also been made that a future commuter rail service could have 516,000 boardings and deboardings of its own.

-Earlier plans for a Fuller Road station

 By 2006, the city of Ann Arbor was making plans to construct a new station on Fuller Road by the University of Michigan Hospital, which would also serve planned commuter rail.
 However, in February 2012, it was determined the Ann Arbor and the University of Michigan would not be partnering to construct a 1,000 car parking structure for such a station, which led to the plan being scrapped.
 It had been estimated, at the time, that the station would have cost $30 million.
 Plans were that the city would have paid $3 million of the cost, and most of the cost would be paid for by the federal government.

-Restart of planning for a new station

-October 15, 2012, the Ann Arbor City Council voted to accept a $2.8 federal rail grant, and to spend $500,000 of the city general fund reserves to make preparations for a potential new station.
-In October 2013, the Ann Arbor City Council approved a resolution which hired the URS Corporation to lead the an environmental review study for a new station.
+October 15, 2012, the Ann Arbor City Council voted to accept a $2.8 million federal rail grant, and to spend $500,000 of the city general fund reserves to make preparations for a potential new station.
+In October 2013, the Ann Arbor City Council approved a resolution which hired the URS Corporation to lead an environmental review study for a new station.

-One of the sites that was under consideration for a new station was the earlier-planned site along Fuller Road.
-Another site under consideration was the existing site on Depot Street.
-The remaining six sites under consideration were the south side of Barton Pond (at the north edge of the Barton Nature Area), an area near Argo Pond and Bandemer Park, a site next to the University of Michigan's Mitchell Field, and two locations in and adjacent to Gallup Park.
-In June 2014, it was announced that three sites had been chosen for further review: the Fuller Road site, the existing Depot Street site, and the site near Argo Pond.